simoniz0r/index/discorddownloader.md

 6. Uninstall: choose the version of Discord to uninstall.

 7. Exit script without installing.

+#### Note: This script can only maintain one install directory of each Discord version.
+You will be prompted to remove your previous install if you try to install the same version of Discord twice.

 #### After your selected version of Discord has been installed, you will then be asked if you would like to install BetterDiscord or BeautifulDiscord.